Use multiple Azure subscriptions

 You might have some confusion over the difference between tenants, users, and subscriptions within Azure.
 A tenant is the Azure Active Directory entity that encompasses a whole organization.
 This tenant has at least one subscription and user.
 A user is an individual and is associated with only one tenant, the organization that they belong to.
 Users are those accounts that sign in to Azure to create, manage, and use resources.
 A user may have access to multiple subscriptions, which are the agreements with Microsoft to use cloud services, including Azure.
 Every resource is associated with a subscription.

 To learn more about the differences between tenants, users, and subscriptions, see the Azure cloud terminology dictionary.
-To learn how to add a new subscription to your Azure Active Directory tenant, see How to add an Azure subscription to Azure Active Directory.
+To learn how to add a new subscription to your Azure Active Directory tenant, see Associate or add an Azure subscription to your Azure Active Directory tenant.
 To learn how to sign in to a specific tenant, see Sign in with Azure CLI.

 Change the active subscription

 To access the resources for a subscription, switch your active subscription or use the

 --subscription argument.
 Switching your subscription